brionkeith/SiteOptimization/IHG/tests/sign-in-sign-up-simp/README.md

 </ul>

 <h4>Mods</h4>
-jQuery Lib utilized to restructure existing DOM in accordance with mockups provided by UX.
+jQuery Lib utilized to manipulate existing DOM in accordance with mockups provided by UX.